ExperimentsGenerativeAI/.github/profile/README.md

 The project directory (i.e. project root) contains a set of files called **program(num).txt**.
 Each of these files represents a test.
 For executing it, the file name (for instance, program1.txt) should be supplied as the input parameter to the the main method.
 Advice: -The easier form of executing a test is by defining a run configurations in the IDE-.

-Finally, the project directory contains a file called **result.txt** reporting the experiment results.
+Finally, the project directory contains a file called **result.txt** which reports the experiment results.

 <!--